 Mt Yotei is the supermodel of all volcanoes.
 A flawless Japanese snow cone planted among smaller, lumpier neighbours.
 From the village of Hirafu, she stands in full view across a patchwork of snowy fields.
 Known by locals as ezo-fuji – the Mount Fuji of the north island, Hokkaido – she glows rose-pink at dusk, while her deep-blue silhouette guides you home at night with silent surety.

 In Niseko, Mount Yotei is the ski challenge on everyone’s lips.
 But her reputation also reaches skiers around the world.
 She is known for being one of the few places in the world where you can drop into a perfectly-circular volcanic crater.
 She has neither ski lifts nor buildings.
 And she only lets skiers grace her slopes when visibility, wind and avalanche conditions are safe.

-So it’s no surprise that the mammoth day trip is among the unmissable entries on Mabey’s Ultimate Ski Bucket List.
+So, it’s no surprise that the mammoth day trip is among the unmissable entries on Mabey Ski’s 4 volcanoes in 4 days.

 Preparing to conquer Yotei